jroivas/sic/sic.md

 We remove that freedom and try to specify what to do on each of the cases.

-Reason is to avoid hard to debug problematic cases.
+Reason is to avoid hard to debug undefined behaviour cases.
 Our thesis is, compiler can do optimal code even with these rules but avoid lost programmer time.